Build a YouTube Channel That Pays You With Consistent Short-Form Video

 Cooking / Food$0.02–$0.04HighMedium

-YouTube Shorts Optimisation for Faceless Channels
+YouTube Shorts Optimisation for Short-Form Video Channels

 Titles and descriptions are SEO assets

 Unlike TikTok and Instagram, YouTube indexes titles and descriptions for search.
 Every Short should have a keyword-rich title and description.
-SyncStudio generates these automatically with platform-specific metadata.
+SyncStudio generates these automatically with professional, platform-specific metadata.

 Longer is fine if earned

 YouTube audiences expect more depth.
 30–50 second Shorts outperform 15-second Shorts on YouTube because total watch time is higher.
-Don’t compress your content to be ‘short enough’ — earn every second.
+Don’t compress your content to be ‘short enough.’
+Earn every second.

 Consistency beats frequency